hamza-developer-123/Driver-Drowsiness-Project/README.md

 This is Driver Drowsiness Project.
-The dataset is from kaggle.
+The dataset is from the kaggle.